User Datagram Protocol

 • Connectionless communication: No need to establish or maintain a connection.

-• Low overhead: Smaller header size compared to TCP (only 8 bytes).
+• Low overhead: Smaller header size compared to TCP (TCP header ranges from 20-60 bytes as compared to UDP header has fixed size of 8 bytes).

 Use Cases of UDP